open-edge-platform/virtual-edge-node/vm-provisioning/README.md

 export no_proxy=.mycorp.com,.local,.internal,.controller.mycorp.corp,.kind-control-plane,.docker.internal,localhost
 ```

-### User Access Setup
+### Step 3: User Access Setup

-Ensure that a user has the necessary permissions to perform administrative tasks and manage virtualization and containerization
+Ensure that a user has the necessary permissions to perform administrative tasks and manage virtualization and
-tools.
-The below command adds the specified user to important groups, granting them the required access rights.
+containerization tools.
+The below command adds the specified user to important groups, granting them the required
+access rights.

-Sample command to add a user named `john` to these groups:
+Use the following sample command to add a user named `john` to the necessary groups:

 ```bash
 sudo usermod -aG sudo,kvm,docker,libvirt john
 ```

-Note: After running this command, the user may need to log out and log back in for the changes to take effect.
+**Note**: After running this command, the user may need to log out and log back in for the changes to take effect.

-### Dependencies
+### Step 4: Dependencies

 This section verifies the essential dependencies for establishing a KVM-based virtualization environment on your system.
-These dependencies ensure that your system has the necessary tools and libraries to effectively manage and operate virtual
+These dependencies ensure that your system has the necessary tools and libraries to effectively manage and operate
-If not, you will be prompted to check your BIOS/UEFI settings to ensure that virtualization is enabled.
-This section
+virtual If not, you will be prompted to check your BIOS/UEFI settings to ensure that virtualization is enabled.
+This
-checks the necessary dependencies for setting up a KVM-based virtualization environment on the system.
-These dependencies
+section checks the necessary dependencies for setting up a KVM-based virtualization environment on the system.
+These
-ensure that your system is equipped with the required tools and libraries to efficiently manage and run virtual machines
+dependencies ensure that your system is equipped with the required tools and libraries to efficiently manage and run
-using KVM.
+virtual machines using KVM.

 ```bash
 make dependency-check
 ```

-If your system supports KVM acceleration, you will see a message stating: "KVM acceleration is supported on this system."
+If your system supports KVM acceleration, a confirmation message will appear: "KVM acceleration is supported on this
-If not, you will be prompted to check your BIOS/UEFI settings to ensure that virtualization is enabled.
+system."
+If this feature is not supported, you will be advised to review your BIOS/UEFI settings to ensure that
+virtualization is enabled.

-### Orchestrator and Provisioning VMs Configuration
+### Step 5: Orchestrator and Provisioning VMs Configuration

-Open the `config` file and replace the placeholder values with the actual values specific to your orchestrator.
+To customize the setup with your specific environment, open the `config` file and replace the placeholder values with
+the actual values specific to your orchestrator.

-#### Cluster Configuration
+#### 5.1: Cluster Configuration

 - `CLUSTER="kind.internal"`: This variable is the FQDN of the orchestrator.

-#### Interactive Onboarding Flow Configurations
+#### 5.2: Interactive Onboarding Flow Configurations

 - `ONBOARDING_USERNAME="ONBOARDING_USER"`: This variable represents the username to start IO flow.
 The placeholder "ONBOARDING_USER"
   should be replaced with the actual username.
 - `ONBOARDING_PASSWORD="ONBOARDING_PASSWORD"`: This variable holds the password for the onboarding user.
 The placeholder
 "ONBOARDING_PASSWORD" should be replaced with the actual password.

-#### Non Interactive Onboarding Flow Configurations
+#### 5.3: Non Interactive Onboarding Flow Configurations

 Non Interactive Onboarding Project and User Configurations.
 These configurations would be used to automatically register
 the dynamically created Virtual Edge Node Serial Number.